pumecart/cse210-jumper/README.md

 # Jumper
 Help to save this Jumper's life!!!
 Jumper is a game in which you seek to solve a puzzle by guessing the letters of a secret word one at a time.
-You get five guesses before the the game ends.
 With each correct guess, a letter will appear and the Jumper's parachute will be spared.
+Enough correct guesses will reveal the secret word and solve the puzzle!
-However, make an incorrect guess and one piece of the Jumper's parachute disappears!!!
+However, make an incorrect guess and one piece of the Jumper's parachute disappears.
+After 5 incorrect guesses the Jumper will lose his entire parachute along with his life!!!
-Can you guess correctly and save the Jumper from losing his parachute?
+Can you guess correctly and keep the Jumper safe?
-Come and play Jumper and find out!
+Play Jumper and find out!

 # Getting started
 ---